devanshuyadav/helpage/README.md

 A search bar has also been provided after personally using helpage 1.0 for months.

 ### Note:
-the project is under-construction.
+The project is under-construction.
 Some of the functionalities might be unavailable/ won't work.